acf-quizbowl/acf-quizbowl.github.io/guidelines/packet-submission-guidelines.md

 Prohibited types of questions include:

 - Spelling questions, i.e. questions for which the answer involves spelling a word.
-- Binary matching questions, i.e. questions of the form “Given X, name Y” which do not have prose clues.
+- Binary matching questions, i.e. questions of the form “Given X, name Y” that do not have prose clues.
-- 5-10-15 bonuses, i.e. bonuses whose hard-parts are worth 15 points.
+- 5-10-15 bonuses.
 These questions should instead be changed to 10-10-10 bonuses.

 See also [Penalties](/hosting-guidelines/#penalties-for-egregious-hosting-violations) in the Hosting Guidelines.

 ## Plagiarism

-We do not tolerate plagiarism, and there will be consequences for any instances of plagiarism.
+Plagiarism is not tolerated.
+There will be consequences for any instances of plagiarism.